Joshua Batten: Eagle Scout and Veteran

 Describe your military service, particularly as a member of the 3rd U.S. Infantry Regiment, known as “The Old Guard”?

-As I mentioned, I joined the Army immediately after graduating high school.
+As I mentioned, I joined the Army immediately after graduating from high school.
 Originally, I joined under contract to try out for the 75th Ranger Regiment, but soon after arriving at Fort Benning, GA, I met the Old Guard recruiter and learned about the many opportunities with the Army’s honor guard near DC.
 The rest, as they say, is history.
 I made it through Infantry school, arrived at the Old Guard and completed their basic ceremonial training, and then proceeded to explore all the unit had to offer.
 I conducted service member funerals both inside and outside of Arlington National Cemetery, participated in large scale ceremonies for foreign dignitaries, was a member of the U.S. Army Drill Team, and was even a tour guide in the Pentagon.
 My favorite position, however, was serving as a Sentinel at the Tomb of the Unknown Soldier.
 This is America’s shrine to her unknown fallen service members, and it was truly an honor to have served there.

 How do you feel Scouting influenced your decision to serve?
 How did it influence your experience during service?